cryptorick/been-booed-response/README.md

 So, since the chain letter directed the victim recipient to "post the phantom on your cube until Halloween", I *will* post something on my cube until Halloween; not the phantom per se, but my own written response.

 The following is the text of my response, but please find in this repo [a PDF](Response-to-Getting-Booed.pdf) and [a Powerpoint file (source)](Response-to-Getting-Booed.pptx) which contain the rendering I posted on my cube.
-(And please feel free to copy or "plagarize" it, if you want to use it for your own purposes.
+(And please feel free to copy or "plagiarize" it, if you want to use it for your own purposes.
 No problems here.)

 > My Response to GETTING BOOED
 >